CharlesNaylor/gp_regression/README.md

 With advances in processing power, this is less of a problem than it used to be.
 An upcoming version of Stan is promising GPU-powered matrix inversion, and should really kick off the use of GPs in production.

 As a motivating example, I'm going to use a factor regression of macroeconomic and technical indicators to forecast returns to some major currency pairs.
-Exploratory analysis is done in R, the model is written in Stan, and data munging is Python.
+Exploratory analysis is done in R, and the model is written in Stan.
+A production model would be written in Python, but I don't know that we'll get that far here.
-For the sake of reproducibility, I have tried to use only freely available data.
-Swap rates do not seem to be available for free, however.